khybe/guess-my-number/README.md

 4. Start the development server: `npm start`.
 5. Open your web browser and go to `http://localhost:3000` to play the game.

+## Play the Game

+You can play the Guess My Number game online by visiting the following link: [Play Guess My Number](https://guess-my-number-eight-plum.vercel.app/)

 ## License

 This project is open-source and is available under the MIT License.
 See the [LICENSE](LICENSE) file for details.